Council of Graduate Schools

 The Council of Graduate Schools (CGS) is a nonprofit higher education organization with headquarters in Washington, DC.
 Its mission is to advance graduate education and research.
 Its main activities consist of best practice initiatives, data analysis, advocacy, and global engagement.

 Leadership

 CGS is governed by a member-elected board of directors.
 Members of CGS's board of directors are elected to one- to three-year terms.
-The current president of CGS, Suzanne Ortega, began her tenure July 2014 after serving as the senior vice president for academic affairs at the University of North Carolina.
+The current president of CGS, Chevelle Newsome, began her tenure July 2025 after serving as the Dean of Graduate Studies at California State University, Sacramento.